 Who doesn’t love a romantic drama about star-crossed lovers and the space-time continuum?
 Produced by CoMix Wave Films, Your Name is about a high school girl in the countryside who keeps swapping bodies with a teenage boy in Tokyo.
 As the pair try and figure out what’s happening to them and live days in each other’s lives, the two grow to appreciate one another and form a bond that transcends distance, time, and even the aftermath of tragedy.

-The film is full of classic anime humour and tropes that anyone familiar with Japanese animation will recognise and love.
-Whether you’re an anime fan or not, Your Name stands as a stunning hand-drawn piece of storytelling that’s, a must-watch, especially for couples looking to feel sentimental on date night.
+Your Name is hands down one of the best romance anime ever made.
+It is full of classic anime humor and tropes that anyone familiar with Japanese animation will recognize and love.
+Whether you’re an anime fan or not, Your Name stands as a stunning hand-drawn piece of storytelling that’s a must-watch, especially for couples looking to feel sentimental on date night.

 Song of the Sea takes Irish folklore and turns it into one of the most charming films to hit the big screen in recent years.
-Coming from Tomm Moore, the director behind The Secret of Kells and Wolfwalkers, and studio Cartoon Saloon, it’s filled with magic, allegory, and is a surefire favourite for any soft-hearted movie-lovers out there.
+Coming from Tomm Moore, the director behind The Secret of Kells and Wolfwalkers, and studio Cartoon Saloon, it’s filled with magic and allegory and is a surefire favorite for any soft-hearted movie lovers out there.

-From politics, gender, religion, war, and culture, Persepolis is an immensely impactful film filled with meaningful subtext that never feels forced or overwhelming.
+From politics, gender, religion, war, and culture, Persepolis is an immensely impactful war movie filled with meaningful subtext that never feels forced or overwhelming.

 At first glance, the film appears to be about an idol’s transition from singing to acting, but when she starts receiving threats from an obsessed fan, Perfect Blue turns into something much more disturbing.
 Not many movies can garner as strong emotional reactions as this, and if you are a fan of psychological horror, it’s absolutely unmissable.